Yettimania/myBBB/README.md

 ## gpioLED - Basic Example

 Connected to a single GPIO pin.
 It simply blinkds the light a few times.
 Nothing too exciting.
+Basic principles of GPIO.

 ## TSL2561